itsdaiego/authorizer/README.md

 # Installation & Usage

-To run this project you will need both [docker](https://www.docker.com/) installed.
+To run this project you will need [docker](https://www.docker.com/) installed.

 To run the application follow these steps: